SweetBubbleTea/bubble/README.md

 # Bubble

-Bubble is a simple yet compacted all-purpose Discord bot that is designed to have moderantion, RPG, and many more functionalities.
+Bubble is a simple yet compacted all-purpose Discord bot that is designed to have moderation, RPG, and many more functionalities.

 ## Installation